 Option 1: Stereo Mix or What U Hear

 Stereo Mix is sometimes called “What U Hear.”
 It’s a special recording option that your sound drivers might provide.
 If it is included with your drivers, you can select Stereo Mix (instead of a microphone or audio line-in input), and then force any application to record the same sound that your computer is outputting from its speakers or headphones.

 On some devices, you may not have this option at all.
 There may be a way to enable it with different audio drivers, but not every piece of sound hardware supports Stereo Mix.
 It’s unfortunately become less and less common.

 Option 2: Audacity’s WASAPI Loopback

 Don’t have a Stereo Mix option?
 No problem.
 Audacity has a useful feature that can record the audio coming out of your computer—even without Stereo Mix.
 In fact, Audacity’s feature may be even better than Stereo Mix, assuming you’re willing to use Audacity to record the audio.
 This method takes advantage of a feature that Microsoft added in Windows Vista named the Windows Audio Session API (WASAPI).
 The feature also functions in Windows 7, Windows 8, Windows 10, and Windows 11, and it helps make up for the lack of a Stereo Mix option on modern Windows PCs.

 Click the Record button to start recording the audio in Audacity, and then click Stop when you’re done.
 Because you’re using Audacity, you can easily trim and edit the sound file when you’re done.

 Audacity’s tutorial website explains why this feature is actually better than Stereo Mix:

-“WASAPI loopback has an advantage over stereo mix or similar inputs provided by the soundcard that the capture is entirely digital (rather than converting to analog for playback, then back to digital when Audacity receives it).
-System sounds playing through the device selected for WASAPI loopback are still captured, however.”
+“WASAPI loopback has a big advantage over stereo mix or similar inputs provided by the audio interface.
+The capture is entirely digital (rather than converting to analog for playback, then back to digital when Audacity receives it).”

 In other words, your recorded sound file will be higher-quality when using Audacity’s WASAPI loopback option.